bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 ### Connecting the Bitmark Wallet

-The Bitmark Wallet communicates with `litecoind` and `bitcoind` using RPC, so RPC needs to be enabled in the `bitcoin.conf` and `litecoin.conf` and the corresponding RPC username and password needs to be added into the appropriate config file.
+The Bitmark Wallet communicates with `litecoind` and `bitcoind` using RPC, so RPC needs to be enabled in the `bitcoin.conf` and `litecoin.conf` and the corresponding RPC username and password needs to be added into the appropriate config files.

 * Enable RPC in the BTC and LTC config files